dgpetrie/draft-petrie-vcon/vcon_charter.md

   * Provide the conversation data to a service to analyze and provide quality management in the contact center
   * Provide the conversation data to a service to provide speech analytics
   * Redact or hide information in the conversation such as personally identifiable information (PII) and payment card information (PCI) that does not need to be disclosed to some consumers of the conversation data
-  * Contain the entire conversation or omni channel where the conversation takes place in multiple modes of communication such as SMS, phone call, emails, texts, and other messaging
+  * Contain the entire conversation or omnichannel where the conversation takes place in multiple modes of communication such as SMS, phone call, emails, texts, and other messaging
-  * Provide means of protecting privacy during exchange using encryption
+  * Provide means of protecting privacy or confidentiality during exchange using encryption

 ## Use Case 2: Non-Call Center Customer Relationship Management